decentralization/center/README.md

 In this center, we aim at understanding how to build decentralized technologies, exploring their technical and social challenges.
 We aim at meeting digitally and physically every two weeks, starting February 2016.

-> There is no such center, every one is the center.
+> There is no such center, everyone is the center.
 >
-> Start your center in your own university, workplace and community,
+> __Start your center__ in your own university, workplace and community,
 >
 > to think, build and promote a more decentralized technology.